GIS-S-mart/Welcome/README.md

 If you want to:
 - look for input on what to contribute, brows the issues with the Requests or Bug label
 - create a new benchmark, post on issues page and briefly outline the new benchmark
-- create a new repository to host you bencharm, fork the "template repository" by clicking on the button "Use this template"
+- create a new repository to host you benchark, fork the "template repository" by clicking on the button "Use this template"
 - add/modify/remove a dataset to an existing benchmark, post on issues page and briefly outline the new dataset
 - add/modify/remove a comparison criteria to an existing benchmark, post on issues page and briefly outline the new criteria
 - submit your solution, post on issues page and use the field <title> to give a name to your solution

 ## Project team

 _*These were the original creators of this project.
 Want to contact the Core Team?
 Send an e-mail to all of them!*_